 The sooner you can get in touch with a car accident attorney after a severe accident, the better.
 Attorneys can help you navigate difficult conversations with your insurance provider and make the most of your time at the scene of an accident.
 Gathering initial evidence before a liable party has time to misrepresent your losses can make it easier for you to secure a settlement.

-Moreover, our team can help prevent police officers or related parties from misinterpreting the nature of your accident.
+Our team can also help prevent police officers or related parties from misinterpreting the nature of your accident.
 We communicate with all parties related to your losses on your behalf.
 You, in turn, can focus on securing the medical attention you need to begin recovering from any injuries sustained in your crash.

 Identifying Negligence After an Indianapolis Car Accident

 Specifically, you can file a civil claim naming a particular party financially responsible for your losses.
 Identifying that party isn’t always a straightforward process, though.
-The parties that can contribute to collisions on the road include but are not limited to:
+The parties that can cause roadway collisions include but are not limited to:

 - Government officials